GuillaumeSmaha/cluster-mgr/README.md

 ## Running Replication Manager

-A successful installation will install a tool called `repmgr-cli`.
+A successful installation will install a tool called `clustermgr-cli`.
 Run the tool to initialize the database schema:

 ```
-repmgr-cli db upgrade
+clustermgr-cli db upgrade
 ```

 Before running the app, we need to create custom config file to override default configuration.
-Create a file at `$HOME/.repmgr/instance/config.py`.
+Create a file at `$HOME/.clustermgr/instance/config.py`.
 Here's an example of custom `config.py`:

 ```
 DEBUG=False